 Written by Heather Catuiza

-We are well into 2019 and we all know what to expect after the hectic holiday season – back to normal hours of work and school, and another hope for this year’s winter to be over quick.
+We are well into the new year and we all know what to expect after the hectic holiday season – back to normal hours of work and school, and another hope for this year’s winter to be over quick.
 But what still always shocks me is the smattering of pink and red sale signs and advertisements to help us prepare for the most “romantic time of the year” that almost magically appear overnight as soon as January 2nd hits.

 We generally associate Valentine’s Day with courtship, professions of affection and passion, and (sometimes too many!) gifts for others.
 Whether they be in the form of messages, meals, gestures, flowers, baked goods and/or valentines for the office or classroom, what began as a holiday that celebrated our valued relationships became one that can burn us out just as much as a passionate fling with that exchange student during your first year at university (so I hear…).